Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function addApprovedPool(uint128 poolId) external
 ```

-SCCP adds a poolId to the approved list
+Marks a pool as approved by the system owner.

+Approved pools do not receive any special treatment.
+They are only signaled as approved here.

 #### removeApprovedPool